 Thank you very much.”

-« Les Roches and Business & Technology University in Tbilisi, Georgia sign partnership to train hospitality professionals Generation Z students on why they chose a career in global hospitality management »
+« Les Roches and Business & Technology University in Tbilisi sign partnership for training hospitality professionals in Georgia Generation Z students on why they chose a career in global hospitality management »